 Activated Charcoal

-Activated charcoal filtration is a popular method used to purify vodka.
+Activated charcoal filtration is a popular method use to purify vodka.
 It involves passing the spirit through activated charcoal filters, which effectively absorb impurities and undesirable flavors.
 The activated charcoal acts as a natural filter, removing any impurities that may have been present in the vodka.
 This process helps refine the vodka, resulting in a smoother and more enjoyable drinking experience.

 Cold Filtration